notepad-plus-plus/npp-usermanual/content/docs/searching.md

 The Notepad++ Community has a [FAQ on other resources for regular expressions](https://notepad-plus-plus.org/community/topic/15765/faq-desk-where-to-find-regex-documentation).

 Note: Starting in v7.8.7, regex backward search is disallowed due to sometimes surprising results.
-If you really need this feature, please see [**Allow regex backward search**](../preferences/#preferences-for-advanced-users) to learn how to enable this option.
+If you really need this feature, please see [**Allow regex backward search**](../preferences/#preferences-for-advanced-users) to learn how to activate this option.

 **Important Note**: Syntax that works in the **Find What:** box for searching will not always work in the **Replace with:** box for replacement.
 There are different syntaxes.
 The [Control Characters](#control-characters) and [Match by character code](#match-by-character-code) syntax work in both; other than that, see the individual sections for [Searches](#regex-special-characters-for-searches) vs [Substitutions](#substitutions) for which syntaxes are valid in which fields.